-Nothing will ruin your mobile app marketing strategy more than being considered an imitator with a monotonous marketing strategy and product.
-Still, with a better understanding of your competitor apps, you get a rare chance of structuring a unique and improved mobile app marketing plan that distinguishes from the others.
+Nothing will ruin your mobile app marketing technique more than being considered an imitator with a monotonous marketing strategy and product.
+Still, with a better understanding of your competitor apps, you get a rare chance of structuring a unique and improved mobile application marketing plan that distinguishes it from the others.

 If you already developed your mobile app, and are now trying to come up with a marketing strategy, then there is bad news for you, As you are a bit late, and you worked your way backward.
 A marketing strategy is built and deployed before the mobile app is readily available.

 Just as much as there's a reason movie producers release movie trailers before releasing a complete movie, marketing strategies should also be created to lead up to actual app development for a simple reason - anticipation!
 Anticipation sells, or better still, anticipation creates hype and curiosity; it also creates awareness about your app.
 Early marketing can be done before or during app development, but not after development.